 Using water more efficiently saves water and reduces your water bill.
-We have lots of tips on how to reduce your water use.
+Check our website for tips on how to reduce your water use.

 Denver Water offers rebates on select models of high-efficiency rotary sprinkler heads, which can be found at home improvement and irrigation supply stores.
 Rebates also are available for smart irrigation controllers and toilets that carry the WaterSense label.